tuthogi123/email/README.md

 # email
-this project shws How to send email with Nodemailer using Gmail account in Node.js
+this project shows How to send email with Nodemailer using Gmail account in Node.js